mwickerson/MachineLearning_Hops_Grasshopper/README.md

 # MachineLearning_Hops_Grasshopper
 Creative geometries / ONELINERS / Machine Learning / Python / Grasshopper

-Michael Wickerson creates interesting and new geopmentries and form in grasshopper with machine learning ONELINER algorithms in Python 3.0 in VSC by running the ghhops_server and flask and creating custom custom @hops.components
+Michael Wickerson creates interesting and new geopmetries and form in grasshopper with machine learning ONELINER algorithms in Python 3.0 in VSC by running the ghhops_server and flask and creating custom custom @hops.components